-GPS satellites time just how long it takes for a bounced signal to go from the receiver to itself.
-By working out how fast the signal travels, the satellite calculates the distance the signal has travelled.
-Once the 3 satellites have their information collected, combining the results of the calculations and the relative positions of the satellites, we can work out the position of the receiver.
+GPS satellites measure just how long it takes for a bounced signal to go from the receiver to itself.
+By working out how fast the signal travels, the satellite calculates the distance the signal has traveled.
+Once the three satellites have their information collected, combining the results of the calculations and the relative positions of the satellites, we can work out the position of the receiver.

-Thankfully, GPS equipment allows us to avoid doing maths at all.
-Once the receivers are installed in your fleet vehicles they will do the work for you.
+Thankfully, GPS equipment allows us to avoid doing math at all.
+Once the receivers are installed in your fleet vehicles, they will do the work for you.

 The Importance of Fleet Tracking